DecentM/fleet-infra/README.md

 # Starting from the ground up

 - Get a cluster going
+- Get the ZFS pool going
+  - Create a zvol, format it as XFS, mount it via fstab
 - Install flannel
   - `kubectl apply -f infrastructure/flannel/index.yaml`
 - If the control plane has the pool, remove the control-plane taint